-There are many more tools which benefit businesses, whether industry-specific or not.
+There are many more tools which benefit businesses and are used on a daily basis by managed IT services, whether industry-specific or not.
 However, we believe these are the top three that most businesses who use computers would make a massive impact on their business productivity and efficiency by simply implementing these simple, but vital business tools.

 Physical Business Tools

 Not only do we think businesses would benefit massively from the three virtual business tools mentioned above, but also these three physical business tools should always be available in case things go wrong.